Have a flipping great pancake day

 Shrove Tuesday has its origins in the Christian calendar where it marks the last day before the start of Lent on Ash Wednesday.
 Fasting and feasting have their place in many world religions and Christianity is no different.

-During Lent, Christians remember the time Jesus spent in the desert and they observe it in prayer and by eating simple food such as bread and vegetables, cutting out more luxurious items including eggs and milk.
+During Lent, Christians remember the time Jesus spent in the desert.
+It’s observed in prayer and by eating simple food such as bread and vegetables (omitting more luxurious food).
 Shrove Tuesday is the last opportunity to use up these foods until Easter, hence the need for a big fatty fry-up.

-In some countries, this is taken even further and people enjoy a carnival as a final celebration before the austerity of Lent.
+Some countries take this even further and enjoy a carnival as a final celebration before the austerity of Lent.
 Did you know that the festival of Mardi Gras (meaning ‘fat Tuesday’ in French) originates from this celebration?

 Time to flip